-Buying recliners used always guarantees a lowered price for a (sometimes) perfect or near-perfect quality product.
-If you decide to buy used, you have to be a little bit more careful when making your pick.
+Buying used recliners always guarantee a lowered price for a (sometimes) perfect or near-perfect quality recliner.
+If you decide to buy a second hand recliner, you have to be a little bit more careful when making your pick.
 You can also get used recliners that are nearly perfect by checking out some of the recliners here.
-Most of these recliners were bought, slightly tested, and then returned.
-You will NOT be sold a bad recliner.
+Most of these recliners were bought, slightly used, and then returned.
+You will NOT get a bad recliner.
 If you decide to buy elsewhere, here’s some things you should consider.

 Always See The Product In Person